-did Abana, through the acts and omissions of Mr F, adhere to the regulatory requirements placed on it in effecting the switch of Mrs W's personal pension plans into a SIPP?
+did Abana, through the acts and omissions of Mr F, adhere to the regulatory requirements placed on it in effecting the switch of Mrs C personal pension into a SIPP?

 In short, I don't think Abana met the regulatory requirements placed on it.
 I'll explain why.